 Once cooked, the corn is slathered with sweet butter.
 Then is sprinkled with salt and pepper to balance out the flavor and making this side dish even more enjoyable.

 The only ingredients you’ll need are freshly peeled corn and water.
-Here you’ll find step by step photo guide to make sure cooking corn in the instant pot comes out perfectly each time.
+Here you’ll find step by step photo guide to make sure cooking frozen corn in the instant pot comes out perfectly each time.

 Full step by step directions are listed in the recipe card.
 Optional seasoning to apply to the corn are:

-About 1 Tbsp. sweet unsalted butter
+About 1 tablespoon sweet unsalted butter

 Salt and pepper to taste

 How To Choose The Best Corn On The Cob